lyxell/logifix/README.md

 # Logifix

-Logifix is a fast analysis-guided rewrite system for Java source code.
-Logifix can be used to automatically fix static analysis violations for static analyzers such as SonarQube, PMD or SpotBugs, but also to modernize legacy code or even to automatically enforce custom rules specific to your code base.
+Logifix is a Datalog-based tool for automatically fixing static analysis violations in Java source code.
+Logifix can be used to fix static analysis violations for static analyzers such as SonarQube, PMD or SpotBugs, but also to modernize legacy code or even to automatically enforce custom rules specific to your code base.

 <ul> </ul>